You have just fired up your grill for an afternoon barbeque and you’ve found, to your disappointment, that the grill isn’t working properly.

 Tips:

-- Turn off the burners first and then turn off the propane tanks after.
+- Turn off the burners first, and then turn off the propane tanks after.

 - Make sure the grill lid is open so you can see your burners.
-Then, you can check if there is any vapor escaping from anywhere.

 - Don’t put your head under the lid unless you want to inhale some toxic fumes.